-4.4 Ongoing Engagement
+4.4 Approvals Engagement: Q3 2020 to Q4 2021

 In response to enquiries and to provide community members with the opportunity to see for themselves, a bus trip to visit Neoen's nearby Numurkah Solar Farm was held in September 2019, with invitations extended to all community members.
-Approximately 20 people participated in this tour, most identified as supporters of the project, but a few were opponents who wished to see an operational solar farm.
+Approximately 20 people participated in this tour, most identified as supporters of the project, but a few were opponents who wished to see a solar farm in operation.
 The bus was hired from a Walla Walla bus company, with catering provided by a Culcairn coffee shop.

-Neighbour face to face meetings were conducted at individuals request, meeting them at their homes or other locations on 30 and 31 January 2020.
-Face to face meetings were also held with the local community, industry groups and the Greater Hume Shire Council on these days, as well as on 19 February.
+Neighbour face-to-face meetings were conducted at individuals request, meeting them at their homes or other locations on 30 and 31 January 2020.
+Face-to-face meetings were also held with the local community, industry groups and the Greater Hume Shire Council on these days, as well as on 19 February.
 An onsite fire management workshop was held at Numurkah Solar Farm in March 2020, as per council requirements, which included representatives from local groups such as the Culcairn Fire Station, NSW Rural Fire Service, Fire Rescue NSW, Greater Hume Shire Council.